top of page

 Le capitan (The Captain) (1960)

 I wasn’t tantalized by Michel Zevaco’s books by seeing them as not high literature in doing research.
 While that adaptation in which reunited Jean Marais, Bourvil, director Andre Hunebelle and same group scriptwriters watched with enchanting almost till the end.
 A lead performer amazes in stunts till those ones in which breath stops.
 The concluding twenty somewhere minutes do collapsing in domino effect.
 A main character situates in deep forest in his secret hideout and gets accident by seeing king on crazed horse which actually was under potion.
 He chases for stop.
 Marais’ protagonist who gets luck in audience to Louis XIII could disclose to him about what’s going on as he wanted initially but he doesn’t do with no explanation point.
 Conspirators poison wine and not ridding from witnessing servant who sees two corpses (though one is just fainted and it was Bourvil’s hero.).
 No word of how a house in the woods was discovered by one blondie personage who couldn’t know from anybody.
 In a final combat by sudden luck a one of ostensible killed enemies wakes up for slay monarch who goodly in front of him but it’s a good moment for demonstrate sympathy to the king from a group of people who didn’t support a new head of France before that.
 However, he knew from nowhere that these people are not against him.
 A film has astonishing and inventively elaborated sword fights.
-I’m sure, I could watch Le capitan again despite on confuses.
+I’m sure, I could watch Le capitan again despite on confusions.

 bottom of page